chef/ohai/CONTRIBUTING.md

 ------------------------------------------------------------------------
 ```

-## <a name="issues"></a> Ohai Issue Tracking
+## <a name="issues"></a> info_getter Issue Tracking

-Ohai Issue Tracking is handled using Github Issues.
+info_getter Issue Tracking is handled using Github Issues.

-If you are familiar with Ohai and know the component that is causing you a problem or if you
+If you are familiar with info_getter and know the component that is causing you a problem or if you
   have a feature request on a specific component you can file an issue in the corresponding
   Github project.
 All of our Open Source Software can be found in our
   [Github organization](https://github.com/chef/).

-Otherwise you can file your issue in the [Ohai project](https://github.com/chef/ohai/issues)
+Otherwise you can file your issue in the [info_getter project](https://github.com/chef/info_getter/issues)
   and we will make sure it gets filed against the appropriate project.

 In order to decrease the back and forth in issues, and to help us get to the bottom of them quickly